mdribus/association-finder-hla/README.md

 # association-finder-hla-pretend
 This repository contains scripts to perform HLA disease association studies using a disease association pipeline developed in R called AssociationFinderHLA.
 AssociationFinderHLA was designed to run on the command line.
 It can identify allele, haplotype, and genotype associations.
 ## Scripts in AssociationFinderHLA:
+All of these scripts should be present in the /immune-gene-association directory.
 ### 1_find_associations_final.R:
 This script identifies the associations and calculates summary statistics for each analysis category.
 It produces output in the /Multi and /Summary subdirectories.
 ### 2_fdr_correction_final.R: